 The CDC works on key project that encourage people of the desert to participate in issues that are determining an evolving quality of life.

-2. Advocate desert community interests to San Bernardino County in its pursuit of amending the General Plan with a Renewable Energy and Conservation Element [RECE].
+2. Advocate desert community interests to San Bernardino County in its pursuit of updating the General Plan

 If you would like to work with us, let us hear YOUR voice.

 Who We Are